 As additional data for our investigation we make use of quarterly minimum wage levels provided by the Ministry of Labour.
-For the years under analysis changes in the minimum wage occur generally once per year since 2001 (generally during Q1 or Q2), except for years 2005, 2008 and 2010 in which it was adjusted twice, and with no change in year 2009.
+For the years under analysis the changes in the minimum wage occur generally once per year since 2001 (generally during Q1 or Q2), except for years 2005, 2008 and 2010 in which it was adjusted twice, and with no change in year 2009.
 The total number of revisions was 13 (2002-2013) with a minimum of 3 minima applied (excluding 2013 with one) and a maximum of 32.
 Thus, it appears that the number of revisions gives enough power to the policy instrument to be investigated (Figure 1).
 In order to account for production output at the provincial level, we use Gross Provincial Product (GPP) from the National Economic and Social Development Board (NESDB), measured as yearly total value added of sixteen sectors aggregated together and expressed in real terms.
-We use national Consumer Price Index (CPI) with base-year 2013 Q3 to express the variables in real terms.
-In order to assess any change in magnitude of the wage distributional analysis, we also apply yearly Spatial CPI as robustness (with regional and urban/rural CPI, base year 2011).

-The minimum wage rates at the provincial level appear to have followed yearly adjustments resulting over the first decade of the 2000s (precisely 2001-2011) to be relatively flat (if not decreasing as have happened for some provinces), and never rising harmoniously as experienced before the Asian financial crisis.
-This flat wage floor for private sector occupations appears to have been reflected also in median wages.
-As shown in the figure below, the real median hourly wage have grown slowly but steadily over the decade of provincial minima and, after 2011, it has spiked up.
+We use national Consumer Price Index (CPI) with base-year 2013 Q3 to express the wage variables in real terms.
+In order to further test the results of the wage distributional analysis, we also apply yearly spatial CPI as robustness (with regional and urban/rural CPI, base year 2011).
+The provincial minimum wage rates followed relatively flat adjustments in real terms over the period 2002-2011, with signs of reduction for some provinces, and never adjusted to the growing levels experienced before the Asian financial crisis (Figure 1).
+The flat wage floor for private sector occupations appears to have been reflected also in median wages.
+As shown in the figure below, the real median hourly wages have grown slowly but steadily over the decade of provincial minima and after 2011 they have jumped.
+There could be strong linkages between the increase in median wages and the hike in the minima which led to the statutory wage.
+To understand the mechanisms in place, we first report some statistics on the labour markets and the minimum wage bite, followed by regression analysis.